Elsa Elisabeth Brahe: Life

 She was the daughter of count Nils Brahe and Anna Margareta Bielke (1603-1643).
+She was the sister of Nils Brahe the younger.

 She married firstly to Count Erik Axelsson Oxenstierna, Lord High Chancellor of Sweden in 1654-1656, and the son of Axel Oxenstierna.
 The marriage took place in 1648.
 This marriage was said to have been arranged partially to eradicate the potentially difficult that could otherwise disturb the power balance among the noble fractions at court caused by the highly controversial love match between her relative Margareta Brahe and her brother-in-law Johan Oxenstierna.
 Elsa Elisabeth was constantly pregnant during her first marriage, giving birth to five children in just five years; she was widowed in 1656.

 In 1661, she married secondly Adolph John I, Count Palatine of Kleeburg, Duke of Stegeborg, the paternal uncle of king Charles XI of Sweden.
 He was the childless widower of her cousin, Elsa Beata Brahe, daughter of her uncle Per Brahe the Younger.

 The marriage was politically motivated.
 Adolph John wished to establish support by her connections in the Swedish nobility for his ambition to participate in the regency government of Charles XI.
 After the regent, Hedvig Eleonora of Holstein-Gottorp, advised him against a dynastic marriage with Holstein-Gottorp, he proposed to Elsa Elisabeth after the Riksdag of 1660, reportedly against the will of the regent and others, who tried to convince Elsa Elisabeth to decline the match.